Counterpoint (Song of the Fallen, #1)

 This title is #1 of the Song of the Fallen series.

 It is the twilight of mankind.
-Depleted by generations of war with a dark race, the human kingdoms and their ancient alliance stand on the brink of extinction.
+Depleted by generations of war with a race of dark beasts, humanity stands on the brink of extinction.
 The outlands are soaked with the blood of the fallen.
 The midlands are rotting with decadence and despair.

 Elfkind, estranged by past crimes, watches and waits for nature to run its course.